Hogwarts Legacy: Critical response

-According to review aggregator Metacritic, Hogwarts Legacy received "generally favourable" reviews.
-OpenCritic stated that 88% of 174 critic reviews recommend it.
+Hogwarts Legacy received "generally favourable" reviews, according to review aggregator Metacritic.
+(Note: Attributed to multiple references:) Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 88% of critics.
 In Japan, four critics from Famitsu gave it a total score of 37 out of 40.

-Many critics praised the environments and visuals, including the recreation of Hogwarts Castle.
-GamesRadar+ complimented the world as being faithful to existing Wizarding World lore, while Destructoid appreciated the overall presentation and positive synergy with the universe.
-Other reviewers echoed these points, with NME writing that the world was probably the most fitting depiction for fans.
+Many critics praised the environments, visuals and overall faithfulness to the source material.
+(Note: Attributed to multiple references:) GamesRadar+ complimented the world as being faithful to existing Wizarding World lore, while Destructoid appreciated the overall presentation and positive synergy with the universe.
+Other reviewers echoed these points, (Note: Attributed to multiple references:) with NME writing that the world was probably the most fitting depiction for fans.
 Further praise was directed at the castle's level of detail.
 Push Square highlighted the level of atmosphere and visual presentation, finding it made aimless activities like walking around Hogwarts enjoyable.
 The surrounding areas set in the Scottish Highlands received similar praise.

-The gameplay received mixed reactions.
-PC Gamer praised the straightforward yet cohesive systems, such as the wizard duels and the personalised Room of Requirement.
+The gameplay received mixed reactions, with praise for the variety of content (Note: Attributed to multiple references:) but criticism regarding the open-world experience.
+(Note: Attributed to multiple references:) PC Gamer praised the straightforward yet cohesive systems, such as the wizard duels and the personalised Room of Requirement.
 Eurogamer Germany said the attention to detail motivated players to explore the world.
 They highlighted the music and were impressed by the design of some of the quests and puzzles.
-Destructoid complimented the range of activities and unlockables but found the game sometimes unimpressive, contributing to a less than satisfactory open world environment.
+Destructoid complimented the range of activities and unlockables but found the game sometimes unimpressive, contributing to a less than satisfactory open-world environment.
 NME similarly wrote that the design felt dated, which they attributed to its long development cycle.
 The Guardian criticised the experience as competent yet not particularly impressive.
 While praising the presentation for its captivating nature, they felt that the progression was derivative of other open-world examples.
 GameRevolution described Hogwarts Legacy as a fun but forgettable Harry Potter fan service.
-They wrote that features such as attending classes and creating potions lacked sufficient depth.
+While they found exploring the world enjoyable, they wrote that features such as attending classes and creating potions lacked sufficient depth and lamented the absence of Quidditch.